For 25 points, identify the following protein:

 Do a rinse wipe with a solution of 2 Tablespoons of baking soda to a quart of warm water, then wipe that down with a clean, dry cloth.

-Don’t forget the unseen parts!
-Pull the freezer from it’s normal locale and clean underneath.
-Inspect the back and clean that as well, (And the top), and dust the coils if your unit has exposed ones.
+Don’t forget the unseen parts – Pull the freezer from its normal locale and clean underneath.
+Inspect the back and clean that and the top, and dust the coils if your unit has exposed ones.

 Optimal freezer temp for food storage is -15ºF to -5ºF; it should never go above 15ºF for any extended length of time.

-Fire ‘er back up, let it get fully cold and then put your bounty back in.
-And don’t forget to mark your calendar for the same time next year.
+Fire ‘er back up, let it get fully cold and then put your bounty back in – and mark your calendar for the same time next year.